Barbara Aronstein Black

-Barbara Aronstein Black (born 1933) is an American legal scholar.
-Born and raised in Brooklyn, She was the first woman to serve as dean of an Ivy League law school. when she became Dean of Columbia Law School in 1986.
+Barbara Aronstein Black (born May 6, 1933) is an American legal scholar.
+She was the first woman to serve as dean of an Ivy League law school. when she became Dean of Columbia Law School in 1986.
 Black is the George Wellwood Murray Professor of Legal History at Columbia.

+Life and career

-Black received her B.A. from Brooklyn College in 1953, her LL.B. from Columbia Law School in 1955, and a Ph.D. from Yale University in 1975.
+Born and raised in Brooklyn, Black received her B.A. from Brooklyn College in 1953, her LL.B. from Columbia Law School in 1955, and a Ph.D. from Yale University in 1975.
 While at Law School, she was editor of the Columbia Law Review.

 Black was elected a Fellow of the American Academy of Arts and Sciences in 1989 and a member of the American Philosophical Society in 1991.
 She was also for two years president of the American Society for Legal History.

 Black's work has been concentrated in the area of contracts and legal history.
 She is a recipient of the Elizabeth Blackwell Award and of the Federal Bar Association Prize of Columbia Law School.

 Barbara Black is the widow of constitutional scholar and civil rights pioneer Charles Black, with whom she had three children, two sons and a daughter.
 She left Academia for a time to focus on raising her children, and returned in 1965.